Invariant Policy Learning: A Causal Perspective: Conclusion

 For future work, there are several directions that would be interesting to investigate.
-One direction is to explore the use of the invariance-based ideas in the adaptive setting, in which the goal of an agent is to optimally adapt to a changing environment.
+One direction is to explore the use of invariance-based ideas in the adaptive setting, in which the goal of an agent is to optimally adapt to a changing environment.
 Learning agents may require fewer and safer explorations in a new environment if they carry over invariance information from previous environments.
 It may further be possible to extend invariance-based ideas from the contextual bandit setting to the full reinforcement learning problem with long-term consequences and state dynamics.
 Although some previous works have explored this direction \citep{zhang2020invariant, sonar2020invariant}, we believe that the connections with respect to causality and invariance are not yet fully understood.
-In the i.i.d.\ setting, recent work has investigated trading off invariance and predictability \citep{rothenhausler2021anchor, pfister2021SR, jakobsen2020distributional}.
+In the i.i.d.\ setting, recent work has investigated trading off invariance and predictability \citep{rothenhausler2021anchor, pfister2021SR, jakobsen2020distributional, oberst2021regularizing, saengkyongam2022exploiting}.
+We believe that a similar idea can be applied to contextual bandit and reinforcement learning problems.
+Lastly, if one can gain additional knowledge of the test environments, one may aim to optimize objectives other than the worst-case performance which could lead to a different class of generalization guarantees.

 This paper considers invariance as a dichotomous property and could be a first step towards using invariance-based ideas for building safer and more robust adaptive learning systems.